 - Contact Transportation and Household Goods – To help you get organized, the Defense Personal Property System has streamlined the moving process with their website Move.mil.

 - Service Treatment Records – Ensure your complete service treatment record is submitted to the servicing IPAC/ADMIN RUC prior to departing on separation/terminal leave.

-- Update Your Military ID Card – Obtain an updated card for your spouse and children to gain access to military benefits and facilities such as the commissary, Marine Corps Exchange, and medical and dental services.
-You will need DD Form 1172 and your marriage certificate to obtain an ID card.
+- Update Your Military ID Card – Obtain an updated card for your spouse and children to gain access to military benefits and facilities such as the commissary, exchange, and medical and dental services.
+You will need DD Form 1172 and your marriage certificate.
 Visit the RAPIDS Site Locator to find a registration office near you.

-- Update Your TRICARE – Ensure your family members are properly registered in TRICARE, the military health care program for Service members and their families.
+- Update Your TRICARE – Ensure your family members are properly registered in TRICARE, the military health care program for Service members and their families registered in DEERS.

-- MetLife Dental Program – MetLife is available to active duty family members and National Guard and Reserve members and their families.
+- MetLife Dental Program – MetLife is available to active duty family members and National Guard and Reserve members and their families registered in DEERS.
 Click here for information on transitional and retiree coverage options.

 - Family Members?

 - Marine and Family Programs provides assistance with services such as relocation, employment opportunities, financial education, personal skills-building classes, deployment planning, volunteer opportunities, outplacement assistance and assistance with crisis situations.